ecssiah/Green-Fractal-Visualization/README.md

 Green-Fractal-Visualization
 ===========================

-A variation on Melinda Green's Mandelbrot set visualization method.
+A variation on Melinda Green's Mandelbrot set visualization method, referred to as the Buddhabrot.